Achievable logoAchievable logo

 • Primary walking

-• Define: protective reflex that occurs when a sharp pressure is applied to sole of foot and trunk tilted forward causes reciprocal stepping
+• Define: A protective reflex that occurs when a sharp pressure is applied to the foot, and the trunk is tilted forward, causing reciprocal stepping

 • Age appears: birth